 Net loss per share is computed using the weighted average number of shares of common stock outstanding.
-Common equivalent shares (from unexercised stock options and warrants) have been excluded from the computation as their effect is anti-dilutive.
+Common equivalent shares (from unexercised stock options and warrants and convertible preferred stock) have been excluded from the computation as their effect is anti-dilutive.